GregKeil/Splunk-IOC-Dashboard/README.md

 ## Other Notes:
 - It is recommended that you pull your IOCs from Crowdstrike.
 The fields in the CSV are designed to match.
+- The _Hashes_Datamodel.json_ is the same datamodel used for the _Suricata Alert Dashboard For Splunk_